twonth/winning-at-windows/README.md

 * [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most popular (deservedly) skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).

-* prettify Explorer by adding thumbnail previews for more filetypes: see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
-For DJVU, see [here](https://www.cuminas.jp/en/downloads).
+* prettify Explorer by adding thumbnail previews for more filetypes: for many common filetypes, see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
+Also: [DJVU](https://www.cuminas.jp/en/downloads), [SVG](https://github.com/tibold/svg-explorer-extension).
+For PDF, one can use the shell extension built into [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader) (worth having around for many other reasons!).

 ## System maintenance and optimization